Privacy policy

 – Paypal

-You can object to this processing of your data at any time by sending a message to PayPal.
-However, PayPal may still be entitled to process your personal data if this is necessary for the contractual processing of payments.
+You can object to this processing of your data at any time by sending a message to us or to the provider.
+However, the provider may still be entitled to process your personal data if this is necessary for the contractual processing of payments.

 6) Page functionalities